grst/bioqc_geo/07_curating_data.md

  2. gene symbols are annotated,
  3. the readout was performed on a single-channel microarray, and
  4. the tissue could be mapped to the controlled vocabulary (section \@ref(normalize-tissues)).
- 5. We only retained samples from the three major organisms: human, rat and mouse.
+ 5. We only retained samples from the three major organisms: human, rat, mouse.
  6. We removed studies which have been normalized per-gene and where ubiquitous house-keeping genes were not expressed.
  7. Finally, we only retained samples originating from tissues for which a *reference signature* is available.